27 Interesting Facts About Slovenia

 Slovenia has one of the world’s largest brown bears populations (Shutterstock)

-13. Slovene chef Ana Roš, known for her traditional Slovenian cuisine, has been named the world’s best female chef.
+12. In 2017, Slovene chef Ana Roš, known for her traditional Slovenian cuisine, was named the World’s Best Female Chef.

-15. Beekeeping is a way of life for many people in Slovenia with around 200,000 bee colonies kept by beekeepers.
+14. Beekeeping is a way of life for many people in Slovenia with around 200,000 bee colonies kept by beekeepers.
+The country is the birthplace of the World Bee Day celebrated every 20th of May.

 A beekeepers stands beside his colourful apiary